Meet Our Team

 He previously worked at Florida State University as a Program Coordinator in the department of Student Governance & Advocacy, working directly with the Allies & Safe Zones program and the Pride Student Union (a student-fee funded, student-directed, staff-advised LGBTQ+ cultural center).
 During his time there, he also served as the Staff Co-Chair of the LGBTQ+ Faculty/Staff Network.
-He graduated twice from the University of North Carolina Wilmington with a M.Ed. in Higher Education and B.A. in Communication Studies.
+He graduated twice from the University of North Carolina Wilmington with an M.Ed. in Higher Education and a B.A. in Communication Studies.
 A proud first-generation college graduate, he also holds an Associate’s degree from Cape Fear Community College.
 While he was a UNCW Seahawk, he worked in the LGBTQIA Resource Office, serving in multiple roles from undergraduate intern to Graduate Assistant.

 Prior to his career in higher education, Josh served in the United States Marine Corps as an Intelligence Specialist.
 Informed by this experience, his Master’s thesis was focused on the experiences of LGB military veterans in their undergraduate college experience.
-This research was recently published in the Journal of Veterans Studies, to help inform the intersections of support for LGBTQ students, military veterans, and LGBTQ military veterans on college campuses.
+This research was published in the Journal of Veterans Studies, to help inform the intersections of support for LGBTQ students, military veterans, and LGBTQ military veterans on college campuses.

 Contact Josh at 703-993-5202 or firstname.lastname@example.org

 Assistant Director, LGBTQ+ Resources

 LuLu is the Assistant Director for LGBTQ+ Resources.
 LuLu’s portfolio includes coordinating Safe Zone, coordination the LGBTQ+ Living Learning Community, among other projects.